Dissection Lab Tips for Teachers

 The National Association of Biology Teachers (NABT) acknowledges that although virtual dissection simulations have drastically improved in recent years, "these alternatives are not without limitations.
 Utilizing a software-only approach may constitute a disservice to many students and does not acknowledge the well-documented educational benefits of hands-on dissection."

-Perhaps new, synthetically produced animal and human organ models will help bridge the gap between virtual dissection alternatives and real specimens.
+Although traditional dissections are still the standard in many high school classrooms, new, synthetically produced animal and human organ models may help bridge the gap between virtual dissection alternatives and real specimens.
 I recently received a synthetic frog to test out.
-Check out the video on my YouTube channel!
+Regardless of the type of dissection labs you plan to use in your Anatomy or Biology classroom, I hope these teaching tips will help you prepare for them.